modamaan/mockinterview_platform/README.md

 - **Code Generation:** Rapidly scaffolding React components, building the modern UI with Tailwind CSS and shadcn/ui, and implementing complex features like real-time webcam recording and audio transcription.
 - **Debugging:** Troubleshooting and fixing issues with the `face-api.js` integration, resolving Next.js hydration and layout errors, and fixing database seeding scripts.
 - **Documentation:** Automatically generating and formatting this README and structuring the Previous Year Questions (PYQs) data formatting.
-- **API Integration:** Seamlessly integrating the Google Gemini API for prompt engineering and Clerk for secure user authentication.
+- **API Integration:** Seamlessly integrating the OpenAI API (`gpt-4o-mini`) for prompt engineering and Clerk for secure user authentication.

 ## Demo
 [Add your demo or pitch video link here]